Growing Up in the Universe: Part 2: Designed and Designoid Objects

 The lecture then moves into an explanation of natural selection, which brings forth designoid objects.
 To explain natural selection, Dawkins first explains artificial selection by discussing the evolution of wild cabbage into broccoli, cauliflower, cabbage, red cabbage, kohlrabi, and Brussels sprouts.
 He continues the discussion of artificial selection by explaining the evolution of the ancestral wolf into the many varieties of modern dog.
 Starting with the ancestral wolf, Dawkins imagines that everyone on one side of the room is breeding for small wolves, while everyone on the other side is breeding for big wolves.
-By selectively breeding the smallest or largest of each litter for a number of years, you may eventually end up with something like the Chihuahua on one side of the room, and something like a Great Dane on the other side of the room.
+By selectively breeding the smallest or largest of each litter for a number of years, you may eventually end up with something like the Chihuahua on one side of the room, and something like a Great Dane on the other.

 Dawkins then introduces an Arthromorphs computer program (similar to the Biomorphs program), explaining how it works while a volunteer uses the computer to selectively breed more and more generations.

 At this point, Dawkins switches from explaining artificial selection to explaining natural selection.
 To demonstrate natural selection in a computer program, Dawkins uses a program written by Peter Fuchs to simulate the evolution of the spiderweb.
 The program builds "genetic" variations of a parent web, as if the web was actually being built by a child spider.
 For each generation, a simulation is run which randomly generates flies – some of which will hit the web, and others that will miss it.
 The child web that is able to capture the highest number of flies is selected as the parent for the next generation of webs.
 Dawkins shows the audience the "fossil record" that the program recorded after simulating a large number of generations overnight.
 The web starts off very simple and inefficient, but by the end it has evolved into a web that is highly efficient and highly complex.
 This is the same process that has led to the existence of all designoid objects.